-Do you have guests coming over this Easter?
-Consider making this easy yet delicious Easter Grazing Platter, filled with meats, cheese, dips, hot cross buns, chocolate and more for you all to share.
+If you have guests coming over this Easter, make this easy yet delicious Easter Grazing Platter, filled with meats, cheese, dips, hot cross buns, chocolate and more!

 Grazing platters are so on trend at the moment and I think they are a fabulous way to feed a crowd with minimal fuss and effort.
 Present your guests with an Easter Grazing Platter this Easter, brimming with the perfect combination of fresh quality seasonal fruits, delectable meats, creamy cheese and irresistible treats.
 Grazing platters aren’t very hard to put together and they also present so well on a table!
 I have put together a few tips for you to make the ultimate and most delicious Easter Grazing Platter to feed your guests.